dhvakr/30DGCP-ChallengeLabs/Track1-CloudEngineering/4_Deploy-and-Manage-Cloud-Environments-with-Google-Cloud.md

 - git push --tags
 ```
-> Wait for some time to spinnaker deployment
+> Wait for some time to spinnaker deployment also retry by commiting a change if pipeline fails